mandi1267/mandi1267.github.io/index.md

 on the Autonomous Mobility team, I investigated SLAM solutions for an autonomous mobile robot operating in the highly dynamic warehouse environment.

-In my spare time, I like to cook, bake, and do yoga.
+In my spare time, I like to cook, do yoga, and walk dogs at the local animal shelter.